 Exercise prescription often plays a significant role in restoring function, improving mobility, and decreasing pain.
 This active component of care (things you do for yourself) compliments the delivery of passive care (things your chiropractor does for you) extremely well, and when both types of care are being delivered, patient outcomes are improved significantly.

 Taping is often used as a temporary support, proprioceptive reminder, or postural cue.
 It can be applied in a variety of conditions, and may be effective when used in conjunction with other therapies.
 Athletic taping is typically single-use, and applied immediately before sport participation.
 Kinesiotape however, can sometimes be applied for 3-5 days at a time.

 Referral for Advanced Imaging

 In some cases, a patient’s history and physical examination may not distinguish a clear diagnosis, and gathering more information becomes necessary.
 When this occurs, referral for advanced imaging (such as an x-ray, ultrasound, or MRI) may be advised, and/or communication with your family medical doctor becomes necessary.

-Occasionally, Dr. Gilliard may recommend over the counter or custom orthotics as a form of treatment for foot and/or lower limb discomfort.
+Dr. Gilliard’s services may occasionally include a recommendation for over the counter or custom orthotics as a form of treatment for foot and/or lower limb discomfort.
 Each patient’s case is unique, however some people find orthotics and supports provide relief from these types of complaints, and when used along-side other clinical interventions can be very effective.